Fasting – Upwas or Vrat, an Integral Part of Indian Culture

 Lord Shiva and his wife Goddess Parvati are worshipped in this festival and the woman prays for her husband’s long life and well being.
 This is the most important fast of all the fasts in the Indian culture.
 It also shows the love and devotion of Indian women for their husbands.
 That is a very rare thing to be seen in any other culture around the world.

 She breaks her fast by seeing the moon through a sieve and thereafter, by seeing her husband’s face.
 Then her husband makes her drink water from a small tumbler.
-The women also expect valuable gifts from their husbands on this particular day.
+The wife also expects valuable gifts from their husbands on this particular day.

-The scriptures and religious texts of the Hindus, Jains and Buddhists have evidence of the practice of fast as being a very old tradition.
-The Jains have to keep a fast for weeks in which they can only drink warm water.
+Scriptures and religious texts of the Hindus, Jains and Buddhists have evidence of the practice of fast as being a very old tradition.
+Jains have to keep a fast for weeks in which they can only drink warm water.

 The Indian government has put a ban on such a rigid religious fast due to the fatal consequences it had caused in the past.
 The aim of fasting is not only religious or spiritual.